WhatTheDickens/engl340-s24/mod-5/outcomes.md

 - Group 5 meeting.

-***Class work:*** *In the folder for 2-23, share your journal file for the day with notes on anything you did or learned this week that has a connection with anything you did or learned in another class.*
+***Class work:*** *In the folder for 2-23, share your journal file for the day with notes on anything you did or learned this week that has a connection with anything you did or learned in another class.
+Explain the connection.*